 - Reducing your intake of refined carbohydrates and sugar

 - Developing good coping strategies for unavoidable stress

 With the above points in mind, here are four ways to help support good heart health:

-A predominantly plant-based diet can provide a good intake of fibre, complex carbohydrates from whole grains, vegetables and fruits, lean protein, and healthy fats, including omega-3.
+A predominantly plant-based diet can provide a good intake of fiber, complex carbohydrates from whole grains, vegetables and fruits, lean protein, and healthy fats, including omega-3.
 This kind of diet helps support blood glucose regulation, healthy weight management, and normal inflammatory processes.
-It also offers antioxidants to tackle free radical damage.
+It also offers antioxidants to tackle free radical damage.*